“HAND TO LAND: THE ANALOG LANDSCAPE”

 Flights, local transportation, accommodations and meals are not included in the registration fees.
 An information packet containing detailed directions by car and public transportation (train, bus & ferry) from the Vancouver International Airport (YVR), as well as many lodging options on Bowen Island is emailed to selected participants upon registering.

-Complimentary coffee, tea and morning snacks are provided.
+Complimentary coffee, tea and morning snacks are provided every morning.

-In response to the Coronavirus pandemic, withdrawal/cancelation notices are extended until just 4 weeks before the workshop at the latest (Sat., July 25, 2020 deadline) to be eligible for a refund.
-Please note a $250USD cancelation fee remains applicable to all non Covid-19 related refund requests.
-Covid-19 related cancelations are exempt of cancelation fees but will be reviewed on a case by case.
+In response to the Coronavirus pandemic, withdrawal/cancelation notices have been extended until just 4 weeks before the start of the workshop (Sun.
+July 11, 2021 deadline) to be eligible for a full refund.
+Please note a $250USD cancelation fee remains applicable to all non Covid-related refund requests.
+Covid-19 related cancelations are exempt of cancelation fees.

 * In the event the workshop was not meeting minimum enrolment, or needed to be canceled for any reason (including because of the Coronavirus pandemic), all deposits would be refunded in full without any cancelation fee.
 Please also note FotoFilmic cannot be held responsible for any traveling expense refunds if the workshop gets canceled: purchasing travel insurance is therefore highly recommended.